Aliases for RARS1 Gene

 GeneCards Summary for RARS1 Gene

 RARS1 (Arginyl-TRNA Synthetase 1) is a Protein Coding gene.
 Diseases associated with RARS1 include Leukodystrophy, Hypomyelinating, 9 and Embryonal Carcinoma.
-Among its related pathways are Gene Expression and tRNA Aminoacylation.
+Among its related pathways are Viral mRNA Translation and tRNA Aminoacylation.
 An important paralog of this gene is RARS2.

 UniProtKB/Swiss-Prot Summary for RARS1 Gene